GinoMan/PyPollyanna/docs/person.md

 ### PollyannaGroup.\_\_init\_\_(self, filename: str) -> None ###

+This is the constructor for the PollyannaGroup class.
+It initializes `self.people` with an empty list.
+Then it opens the provided filename which is a CSV file and uses [`DictReader`][csvlib-dictreader] to create a ['Person'][person-class] object from each row in the CSV file and appending that person to the internal `self.people` list.

 ### PollyannaGroup.\_\_getitem\_\_(self, key: Union\[str, int\]) -> Person ###

 ### PollyannaGroup.\_\_str\_\_(self) -> str ###